Gus Bell: Milwaukee Braves

 On May 21, 1962, Bell was sent to Milwaukee to complete a November 1961 transaction in which the Mets acquired veteran slugger Frank Thomas.
 He batted .285 in 79 games (with 53 games started as an outfielder) to raise his 1962 season average to .241.
 But he had only six more MLB at bats as a Brave in 1963–64 until he was released on May 12, 1964, during the roster cutdown then in effect in the major leagues.

 Post-playing career

 Bell was inducted into the Cincinnati Reds Hall of Fame in 1964.
 After his playing career, he worked for an auto dealership, ran a temporary employment agency, and was a scout for the Cleveland Indians and Texas Rangers.
-Bell died in May 1995, at Bethesda North Hospital near Cincinnati; he had recently had a heart attack.
+Bell died in May 1995, at Bethesda North Hospital near Cincinnati, at the age of 66; he had recently had a heart attack.
 He was survived by seven children and 36 grandchildren.

 On what would have been Bell's 83rd birthday – November 15, 2011 – he was inducted into the Louisville Catholic Sports Hall of Fame, with a speech by his grandson David.